-Borrowing the student loan comes with various terms and condition and give certain rights to a borrower that a borrower should definitely know.
+Borrowing the student loan comes with various terms and condition and give certain rights to a borrower.
 A borrower with a long term medical condition can also qualify for full social security payments.
 A borrower with exceptions like long term medical conditions can qualify for social security payments.
-You can discuss your concern with a free or low-cost financial counselor who can actually customize options based on your situation.
+You can discuss your concern with a free or low-cost financial counselor who can provide options based on your situation.

-Facing the federal student loan default or offset you can appeal to the department of education and hence follow some of the remedies that will help to save your social security payments:
+If you are facing the federal student loan default or offset, you can appeal to the department of education.
+Below are a few steps to help you save your social security payments

-Constantly be in the contact of the loan servicer before going into default so you can modify your payments to smartly avoid it.
+Constantly be in the contact with the loan servicer before going into default so you can modify your payments to smartly avoid it.

-As based on your income you can make nine on-time payment in 10 months to the debt collector in order to cure the loan.
+As based on your income you can make nine on-time payment in 10 months to the debt collector to clear the loan.

 Also, you can seek for a financial hardship exemption through the department of education using the request to stop or reduce offset of social security benefits.

 Get a total and permanent disability discharge.
-For more information on a loan discharged because of total permanent disability to request a discharge application, you can visit the total and permanent disability discharge.
+For more information on a loan discharged because of total permanent disability to request a discharge application.

 Know and choose the right repayment option to avoid defaulting on loans and monitor your loan payments